Privacy Policy — Smartensity

 7. Withdrawal of consent (Art.
 7(3)) — at any time, without affecting the lawfulness of processing carried out before withdrawal.
 Withdrawing consent to the processing of health data means you can no longer use personalized plan generation (consent is necessary to provide the service in that respect).

 8. Not to be subject to a decision based solely on automated processing (Art.
 22) — including profiling, where that decision produces legal effects or similarly significantly affects you.
-Generating a training plan via AI is a suggestion and requires the User to actively confirm (enable) it; in our view it does not qualify as a decision within the meaning of Art.
+Training plans are suggestions, not automated decisions producing legal or similarly significant effects: a deterministic validator and a needs-human review path apply, and the User must actively confirm a plan before following it.
+Accordingly, plan generation does not qualify as a decision within the meaning of Art.
 22 GDPR.
-[UNCERTAIN — lawyer: this interpretation requires legal review; the reinforcing provisions in the EU AI Act should also be considered]

 9. Lodge a complaint with the supervisory authority — the President of the Personal Data Protection Office (UODO), ul.
 Stawki 2, 00-193 Warsaw, https://uodo.gov.pl.